NaanProphet/launchpad-shruti-practice/README.md

 ### Teachers

 * Visualize - music learning can be both auditory as well as visual!
 How large are the intervals?
 Which groups of notes (angs) are the same between ragas?
 What patterns do they make?
 * Explain - compare and contrast the shrutis used by different ragas.
+What is common to ragas the student has previously studied?
 What makes this one unique?
 What gives it its character (bhava)?
 * Reveal - underlying harmonic relationships among shrutis.
 Which notes are related by perfect fifths and major thirds?
 * Inuit - tonal centers in ragas (vadi/samvadi swaras).
 Which notes anchor the others?

 ### Creators

-* Swar mandal - the Launchpad makes a fantastic, well-tuned swar mandal!
+* Swar mandal - the Launchpad makes a nice, well-tuned swar mandal!
-* Extend - apply the same tuning to any electronic instrument of your choosing!
+* Extend - apply the same tuning to any MIDI instrument of your choice